scarecr0w12/ctrl-alt-play-agent/docs/API.md

 ## Overview

-The Ctrl-Alt-Play Agent provides a dual communication architecture with both HTTP REST API and WebSocket capabilities for comprehensive game server management.
+The Ctrl-Alt-Play Agent provides a comprehensive dual communication architecture with both HTTP REST API and WebSocket capabilities for game server management, file operations, and mod management.
+The agent now supports all commands expected by the Ctrl-Alt-Play Panel.

 ## Base Information